confluentinc/training-administration-src/README.md

 * [Ansible playbook](https://github.com/confluentinc/cp-ansible)
   * Automate configuration!
 * [Configurations!](https://docs.confluent.io/current/installation/configuration/index.html)
   * So many configurations!
 Become friends with the configurations.
 Brokers.
 Consumers.
 Producers.
 Topics.
 Oh my!
+Our docs can generally be a little intimidating at first, but they are really good once you learn where everything is.